 - Explanation of the existing networks and equipment to be used for the project.
 If assets are owned by another entity, explain how they will be used for this project and, if applicable, provide a copy of the agreement between the applicant and the owner. - Total number of miles of project infrastructure deployment, and the number of miles of project infrastructure deployment accounted for by preexisting infrastructure - Detailed explanation of how the new or upgraded infrastructure will serve the prospective broadband recipients.
-In the case of the installation or upgrade of a specific site infrastructure, such as a point of presence or fiber hut (fiber), pedestal (cable), or a remote exchange/DSLAM (DSL), the applicant must include:

-- The number of prospective broadband recipients that will be served by that site infrastructure - The distance from the specific site infrastructure such as a POP, pedestal, or DSLAM to the end user(s) and the expected broadband speed that will be effectively delivered - Detailed description of the design work needed for deployment, such as, but not limited to, pole work, acquiring or updating easements, and/or property acquisition.
+In the case of the installation or upgrade of a specific site infrastructure, such as a point of presence or fiber hut (fiber), pedestal (cable), or a remote exchange/DSLAM (DSL), the applicant must include: - The number of prospective broadband recipients that will be served by that site infrastructure - The distance from the specific site infrastructure such as a POP, pedestal, or DSLAM to the end user(s) and the expected broadband speed that will be effectively delivered - Detailed description of the design work needed for deployment, such as, but not limited to, pole work, acquiring or updating easements, and/or property acquisition.

-Total Number of Miles of Project Infrastructure: 6 miles Prospective Broadband Recipients Served by the Project Infrastructure: 533 Average Distance Between Customers: .011 miles Existing UNITI infrastructure: 2 Miles (33%) Cajun Broadband installs an OLT to deliver broadband service to an individual ONT/ONU on the customer's property.
+Total Number of Miles of Project Infrastructure: 5.7 Miles Prospective Broadband Recipients Served by the Project Infrastructure: 274 Average Distance between Recipients is: .021 Miles Use of Existing Conterra Infrastructure: 3 Miles (55%) Cajun Broadband installs an OLT to deliver broadband service to an individual ONT/ONU on the customer's property.
 Cajun Broadband does not anticipate any property acquisition because it installs infrastructure near a middle-mile provider.
 This project site location will be connected to the middle-mile infrastructure at no cost to the provider or the project.
 Further, Cajun Broadband has a proven track record of partnering with municipal partners to minimize any costs associated with right-of-way acquisition - except during the permitting process where a state highway is included in the project path.
 Cajun Broadband utilizes a private, dedicated network server located in New Orleans, Louisiana as well as middle-mile infrastructure to extend service to its proposed projects.
 Cajun Broadband also has a proven disaster recovery protocol that was deployed during recent storm-related service disruptions.
 Cajun Broadband was able to re-route its connected accounts to a partner data center located in Dallas, Texas.
 In the case of Hurricane Ida, this led to a significantly reduced discontinuation of service compared to other, larger ISPs.
 Further, Cajun Broadband is in the process of developing a broadband resilience protocol that allows our service to be better prepared for the inevitable disasters that effect our region.
-For this project Cajun Broadband will utilize 2 miles (33%) of existing Uniti fiber to connect back to data center in New Orleans.
-In an effort to provide fast, reliable internet service to as many customers as possible, Cajun Broadband is constantly strategizing innovative ways to be good stewards of existing financial and infrastructure resources.
+Cajun Broadband will utilize 3 miles of existing Conterra fiber for this project which is 55% In an effort to provide fast, reliable internet service to as many customers as possible, Cajun Broadband is constantly strategizing innovative ways to be good stewards of existing financial and infrastructure resources.